 Now that streaming media has become a mainstay in Australian homes, Aussies have plenty of options to choose from when it comes to getting their home entertainment fix.

-When combined, Netflix, Stan and Presto offer an enormous range of content that can be instantly streamed into your home.
+When combined, Netflix, Stan and Amazon Prime Video offer an enormous range of content that can be instantly streamed into your home.
 However, if you can only afford one subscription service, narrowing down a definitive choice can be harder than it seems.

 As each service brings with it a unique range of television shows and movies aimed at different segments of the streaming audience, not to mention differing price points, device compatibility and streaming qualities, we've taken it upon ourselves bring you an in-depth guide to what you can expect from Australia's three major SVOD platforms.